kingomnivore/mrp-fno-vs-ln/README.md

 # Master planning in Dynamics 365 F&O and Infor LN

-Which lot-sizing rules the two products actually share, and whether the two F&O does not have would be worth asking for.
+Which lot-sizing rules the two products actually share, and whether the two that F&O does not have are worth asking for.

 Supporting code for *Master planning (MRP) module in Dynamics 365 F&O and Infor LN*, published by CodeCore Dynamics.